Masrik-Dahir/Masrik-Dahir/README.md

 - 👋 Hi, I’m @Masrik-Dahir
-- 👀 I’m interested in cyber-security
+- 👀 I’m a cyber security analyst, and fullstack developer
-- 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on cool projects!
 - 📫 How to reach me: dahirma@vcu.edu